-If you're 70-1/2 or older, each year, you can instruct your IRA administrator to transfer all or part of your required minimum distribution (up to $100,000) directly to Carleton and avoid paying the tax had you taken it as income.
+If you're 70 ½ or older, each year, you can instruct your IRA administrator to transfer a gift (up to $100,000) directly to Carleton and avoid paying the tax had you taken it as income

 Like stock, the fair market value of gifts of appreciated assets such as real estate, artwork, and other well curated collections can be deducted from your income tax today, avoid capital gains, and reduce estate taxes in the future.
 There are even ways to donate your home and live there as long as you'd like.

 Name Carleton College as a beneficiary of your donor advised fund.
 Designate us to receive all or a portion of the balance of your fund through your fund administrator (you can also make a grant to us at any time from your donor-advised fund).
 The balance in your fund passes to Carleton College when the fund terminates.

 Charitable Remainder Trusts provide you income from an asset that then passes to Carleton as a gift.
 Charitable Lead Trusts provide income to Carleton before the asset passes to your heirs.
 For the savvy donor, charitable trusts can provide tax-advantaged income, eliminate capital gains, or preserve assets for your heirs.

 Name Carleton College as the beneficiary of an existing life insurance policy; donate an existing, paid-up life insurance policy you no longer need; or purchase a new life insurance policy and name Carleton College as the owner and beneficiary.